From an email to me:

 The best solution for parasite control is to clean up the manure from where they eat.
 This requires picking up the piles in the paddock either by fork or by vacuum at least every 3 days.

 Removing all grain and grain/plant byproducts from the horse’s life and adding protein with a full spectrum of amino acids to restore the health of the immune system are both additional steps in controlling parasites.

 But right now, with the increasing daylight of spring, any encysted larvae will be coming out of winter mode and shedding eggs.
 If your horse has any egg count in a fecal test, deworm once a week for 3 weeks with ivermectin.
 Kill the little monsters.
 Don’t worry about the gut pH or inflammation.
 The battle must be won.
 Then commit to building the immune system and cleaning the environment.

 In the wild, horses defecated here then walked far away till the next defecation.
-In a week they would be a 100 miles from their first pile.
-Some say that deworming medications is not natural but then you can also say fences are not natural either.
+In a week they would be 100 miles from their first pile.
+Some say that deworming medications are not natural but then you can also say fences are not natural either.

-On last thing.
+One last thing.
 Did you know that ivermectin (Eqvalan and others) and parental tartrate (Strongid and others) are approved for use in humans (image below)?
-Yes humans get intestinal parasites too.
+Yes, humans get intestinal parasites too.
 But we don’t eat where we defecate since toilets were invented not too long ago.
 We also use knives and forks, the best anti-parasite invention ever created along with soap and toilet paper.